Bennington College: Graduate programs

 Bennington college offers the Master of Fine Arts (MFA) in multiple disciplines and the Postbaccalaureate Premedical Program.
 Previously an MAT or BA/MAT was offered in Education through the Center for Creative Teaching, until discontinued around 2012.

 Bennington Writing Seminars

-Bennington Writing Seminars is a low-residency Master of Fine Arts program in writing founded by Poet Liam Rector in 1994.
+Bennington Writing Seminars is a low-residency Master of Fine Arts program in writing co-created by Robert McDowell and Liam Rector and founded by Poet Liam Rector in 1994.
 After Rector's death in August 2007, Sven Birkerts was director until 2017.
 Poet Mark Wunderlich is the current director of Bennington Writing Seminars.
 U.S. Poet Laureate Donald Hall was a long time writer-in-residence.